BOARD OF DIRECTORS

 Kelly Wylie, Vice President

-Kelly Wylie, Program Director of District and School Support for the Alameda County Office of Education, is a veteran educator with over 20 years of experience.
+Kelly Wylie, Program Director of District and School Support for the Santa Clara County Office of Education, is a veteran educator with over 20 years of experience.
 Prior to her work at ACOE, Kelly had been an award-winning middle school administrator, an instructional coach, a GATE coordinator and an award winning classroom teacher.
 She provides expert practitioner technical assistance in the areas of Professional Learning Communities, Accountability, Multi-tiered System of Supports and ESSA; having presented at the national, state, and local levels.
 Ms. Wylie studied public relations and English at the University of Nevada, Reno and then went on to receive her multiple subject teaching credential from Cal Poly San Luis Obispo where she did graduate work in curriculum and instruction.
 She received her administrative credential from National University where she did graduate work in Educational Leadership.
 Ms. Wylie lives in the east San Francisco Bay Area with her husband and their elementary aged son.

 Shirley Peterson, Board Member